Eva Perón: Move to Buenos Aires

-In her autobiography, Eva explained that all the people from her town who had been to the big cities described them as "marvelous places, where nothing was given but wealth".
+In her autobiography, Eva explained that all the people from her town who had been to the big cities described them as "marvellous places, where nothing was given but wealth".
 In 1934, at 15, Eva escaped her poverty-stricken village when she ran off with a young musician to the nation's capital of Buenos Aires.
 The young couple's relationship ended quickly, but Eva remained in Buenos Aires.
 She began to pursue jobs on the stage and the radio, and she eventually became a film actress.
 She bleached her naturally black hair blonde, a look she maintained for the rest of her life.

-It is often reported that Eva traveled to Buenos Aires by train with tango singer Agustín Magaldi.
-However, there is no record of the married Magaldi performing in Junín in 1934 (and, even if he had done so, he usually traveled with his wife).
-Eva's sisters maintain that Eva traveled to Buenos Aires with their mother.
+It is often reported that Eva travelled to Buenos Aires by train with tango singer Agustín Magaldi.
+However, there is no record of the married Magaldi performing in Junín in 1934 (and, even if he had done so, he usually travelled with his wife).
+Eva's sisters maintain that Eva travelled to Buenos Aires with their mother.
 The sisters also claim that Doña Juana accompanied her daughter to an audition at a radio station and arranged for Eva to live with the Bustamante family, who were friends of the Duarte family.
 While the method of Eva's escape from her bleak provincial surroundings is debated, she did begin a new life in Buenos Aires.

 Buenos Aires in the 1930s was known as the "Paris of South America".
-The center of the city had many cafés, restaurants, theaters, movie houses, shops, and bustling crowds.
+The centre of the city had many cafés, restaurants, theatres, movie houses, shops, and bustling crowds.
 In direct contrast, the 1930s were also years of great unemployment, poverty, and hunger in the capital, and many new arrivals from the interior were forced to live in tenements, boardinghouses and in outlying shanties that became known as villas miserias.